 8. Get A Complete Starter Kit With The Fender Squier Acoustic Guitar Bundle

 The Fender Squier Acoustic Guitar Bundle is yet another great choice for beginner guitarists looking to start playing an instrument.
-The budget is just right at a cool $139.29, considering all that comes within the bundle.
+The price is just right considering all that comes within the bundle.

 A clip-on tuner, extra strings, a strap, picks, and a polishing cloth all come in the package.
 The bundle also features the Austin Bazaar instructional DVD – maybe you can skip the in-person lessons and get started with just a DVD!
 These lessons are great when provided with these online ones.